mr-seha/cinema/README.md

 # 🎬 API for a Movie Download Website

-A comprehensive RESTful API for a movie download website, developed using Django REST Framework.
+A comprehensive RESTful API for a movie download website, developed using Django & Django REST Framework.

 ## Overview